abdelmonem55/learn-rust/multisig-factory.md

 const CODE: &[u8] = include_bytes!("../../multisig2/res/multisig2.wasm");
 ```

-macro rules it is a macro like function but evaluated at compile time in addition to have ability to generate codes, this line call macro and as we see it is like function call but have '!' so here we call macro called 'include_bytes' to read data from file in the compilation time
+macro rules it is a macro like function but evaluated at compile time in addition to have ability to generate codes, this line call macro and as we see it is like function call but have '!' so here we call macro called 'include_bytes' to read data from file in the compilation time.

 ----